*Please note that some dates are Thursdays due to Fridays off

 We are delighted to return to Lydia Trull for the upcoming school year.
 All students are already busy reconnecting with friends, practising new routines, and learning new academic material.

-Numerous forms were distributed the first week of school.
-Please complete and return all forms asap.
-The student verification form in particular specifies to whom your child may be released if there is a need to depart after 9:00 am and before 3:20 pm which is the end of our instructional day.
+If you have changes to your contact information, please either come into the office or inform the office in writing.
 We will not release students during the school day to alternates unless we receive written authority from the parent/legal guardian.
 Junior and Senior Kindergarten students will not be released to alternates at any time without written direction.
 The office is open Monday to Friday, 8:15 am to 4:00 pm.

 We do not call students to the office in anticipation of your arrival for pick-up during our instructional day.
 The exception to this may be if the pick up is expected to occur during the outside Nutritional Break (11-11:40 am; 1-1:40pm).
 We work to maximize our learning time, and students sitting at the office waiting the arrival of a parent are missing out of classroom instruction.
 While it is more convenient for you to have a child ready and waiting, we also know that there may be unanticipated delays at your end such as meetings, phone calls and traffic.
 Thank you for your patience and understanding in this regard.